snuq/Snu-Photo-Manager/Readme.md

 ## Some features that are implemented:
-* Photo and video database with folders, albums, tags and favorites.
+* Photo and video database with folders, tags and favorites.
 * Multiple database support (folders), ability to transfer between databases (for archival purposes).
 * Importing from multiple sources at once.
 * Drag-n-drop organization.